 - Ammonia water

 Our guarantee covers repairs due to workmanship or materials for purchases made after 1986.
 To inquire about a repair, please contact our Customer Service department.
-For additional care tips, download our complete furniture care guide or contact our Customer Service department.
+For additional care tips, click here to download our Thos.
+Moser Care Guidelines (123 downloads) or contact our Customer Service department.